TIMOTHY

 Hunger and Poverty (BCHP) and funded by the US Department of Agriculture

 (USDA).
-This report covers the 2020 sMTY program in
+This report covers the 2020 sMTY program in Texas, New Mexico, and

-(With Elaine Waxman, Theresa Anderson, Kristin Blagg, Poonam Gupta, Fernando
+Alaska and the eMTY program.
+(With Elaine Waxman, Theresa Anderson, Kristin

-Hernandez-Lepe, Timothy Triplett,
+Blagg, Poonam Gupta, Fernando Hernandez-Lepe, Timothy Triplett,

 Craig Gundersen)